Nagai Yume

-Nagai Yume (長い夢) is a short story by manga author Junji Ito, originally included in The Junji Ito Horror Comic Collection.
+Nagai Yume (長い夢) is a short story by manga author Junji Ito, originally published as part of the Junji's Screaming Comics short series in January 1997 issue of Nemuki and collected in The Junji Ito Horror Comic Collection volume 1.
 A one-hour Japanese television drama adaptation was broadcast in 2000.
 The adaptation was directed by Higuchinsky, whose film adaptation of Ito's Uzumaki had been released earlier the same year.
 The story was also adapted in the second segment of the second episode of the anime Junji Ito Collection.